A personal understanding

 and white televisions with tiny screens and almost

-no contrast displayed the gore of war in the most
+no contrast displayed the gore

 graphic way possible.
 More cut up mutilated and